 2. Ruth was sent to a Catholic Boys Reformatory school at the age of 7.
 Each child was trained with an industrial career.
 Ruth’s was a shirt maker.

 3. Young George Ruth played baseball at the school, thanks to encouragement by the monks.

-10. While the myth surrounding the "Curse of the Bambino" states Ruth was sold in order to finance the musical No, No, Nanette, it was in fact the musical My Lady Friends which benefitted from the sale.
+11. While the myth surrounding the "Curse of the Bambino" states Ruth was sold in order to finance the musical No, No, Nanette, it was, in fact, the musical My Lady Friends which benefitted from the sale.

 12. At an exhibition game (a “for fun” or charity game) on April 2, 1931 a 17-year-old female pitcher named Jackie Mitchell struck Ruth out.
 (Mitchell then went on to strike out Lou Gehrig.)

 13. Babe Ruth was knocked unconscious during a game at Griffith Stadium in Washington D.C.
 He hit a concrete wall trying to catch a foul ball.